rouenemedina/rouene-medina-photonest/PROPOSAL.md

     * Engage in social interactions through comments and likes.
     * Communicate with potential clients through the contact form.

-* Clients: Potential clients seeking to hire a photographer.
+* Client: Potential clients seeking to hire a photographer.
     * Browse through different portfolios
     * A seamless browsing experience for visitors.
     * Possibly engage in social interactions through comments and likes